-If the cars are parked on your property, they are being parked there by trespassers.
+If cars are parked on your property, they are being parked there by trespassers.
+Trespass onto private property is a crime.
 A call to the local police station ought to take care of that problem.